uptonking/note4yaoo/note-pm-list-grid-table.md

 ## pieces

-- MUI tables use HTML table elements, not divs and styles.
 - To use an absolute layout, you would need to either
   - use div instead of table element
   - or, switch all of your table element styles to be `display: block` ( `display: inline-block` for cells)